Did you ever dream of having a job that wasn’t tied to an office?

-With the Remote Woman listings, you can be sure that you’re looking at postings for female-friendly companies, as this is becoming more and more important for women who want to have defined leadership paths and certainty that they will receive benefits like paid parental leave and other women’s health benefits.
+With the Remote Woman listings, you can be sure that you’re looking at postings for female-friendly companies.
+This is becoming more and more important for women who want to have defined leadership paths, certainty that they will receive benefits like paid parental leave and other women’s health benefits.

-Most listings fall into several categories of remote job postings: developer roles, marketing roles, product roles, design roles, sales roles and support roles.
+Most listings fall into several categories of remote job postings for women: developer roles, marketing roles, product roles, design roles, sales roles and support roles.

 Power to Fly is a women-led diverse online community that holds virtual events like job fairs, and hosts a job board that can easily be filtered to be remote job listings.

-AngelList is a site where you’ll find startup jobs and you can search by “remote-only” in terms of location.
+Wellfound (formerly AngelList Talent) is a site where you’ll find startup and (mostly tech) jobs and you can search by “remote-only” in terms of location.

 After you find some remote jobs, you can filter by salary, equity, skills required, market (industry) and job type (full-time, contract, internship and cofounder).
-You can also filter by if the company has ‘remote culture’ (it’s a switch to toggle on or off) and you can subscribe to getting an email digest of jobs that Angel List feels are good for you.
+You can also filter by if the company has ‘remote culture’ (it’s a switch to toggle on or off) and you can subscribe to getting an email digest of jobs that Angel List determines to be suitable for you.

-The HackerNews job board is indeed a job board for tech professionals who already work remotely or who want to work remotely.
-Tech is the name of the game here, so if you’re a full-stack engineer, DevOps engineer, Tech Lead or remote growth expert… you’ll have fun looking at these jobs.
+Tech is the name of the game here, so if you’re a full-stack engineer, DevOps engineer, Tech Lead or remote growth expert, you’ll have fun looking at these jobs.

 Developers and engineers aside, there are listings of product manager roles, but it’s mostly engineering and dev/software roles.

 Among the job categories featured in their listings are design, writing, development, programming, customer support, finance, sales, marketing and legal.
-It’s pretty substantial, and in terms of community, WWR has lots of social media going on on every platform, including a Slack community for remote professionals and a podcast (remote, naturally).
+The breadth of the remote job postings is pretty substantial, and in terms of community, WWR has lots of social media going on every platform, including a Slack community for remote professionals and a podcast (remote, naturally).

 RemoteOK is an easy-to-use site for searching remote jobs, and for the non-tech crowd, it even has a section called “non-tech.”